 Dental Implants in Golden, CO

-- Your teeth remain in place due to pressure from the adjacent teeth.
-When a tooth is missing, the teeth on the sides of the gap tend to slide over into the gap.
+• When a tooth is missing, the teeth on the sides of the gap tend to slide over into the hole.
 This creates problems with your bite and the alignment of your teeth.
+Your teeth remain in place due to pressure from the adjacent teeth.

-- You don’t think about it, but chewing and biting create an enormous amount of energy.
+• You don’t think about it, but chewing and biting creates an enormous amount of energy.
 That energy transfers down through the teeth into the jawbone beneath them.
 That energy stimulates the jawbone to shed old cells and create new bone mass; this keeps the jawbone healthy and strong.
-When a tooth or a couple teeth are missing, the jawbone doesn’t receive that energy and it immediately begins to “resorb.”
-This deterioration is why people missing many teeth often have a sunken look as if they jaw were collapsing backwards.
+When a tooth or a couple of teeth are missing, the jawbone doesn’t receive that energy, and it immediately begins to “resorb.”
+This deterioration is why people missing many teeth often look sunken as if their jaw collapses backwards.

-- Missing teeth are embarrassing visually, and they can create whistling sounds when pronouncing certain words.
-Also, if you’re missing a molar, you may avoid eating certain foods, such as nuts, and that can create nutritional deficiencies.
+• Missing teeth may be embarrassing and they can create whistling sounds when pronouncing certain words.
+If you’re missing a molar, you may not be able to eat certain foods, such as nuts, which can create nutritional deficiencies.

-We believe replacing a missing tooth with a dental implant is the superior, enduring solution.
+We believe replacing a missing tooth with a dental implant is the best long-lasting solution.
 At Golden Dental Solutions in Golden, CO, Dr. Dallas Kenson has extensive training and experience in placing dental implants.

 What are the advantages of dental implants?

-- Dental implants behave exactly like a natural tooth, so the patient can eat any foods and chew normally.
+• Dental implants behave exactly like a natural tooth, so the patient can eat any food and chew normally.

-- Implants have a 90 to 95% success rate and can last for decades, giving the patient back his or her smile and the ability to eat any foods.
+• Implants have a 90 to 95% success rate and can last for decades, giving the patient back his or her smile and the ability to eat any food.

 For a dental implant to successfully anchor into the jaw, the patient needs to have sufficient jawbone mass and density.
 As mentioned above, if you’ve been missing the tooth or teeth for some time, you may have suffered a loss of bone mass in the jaw.
 If that has happened, then there may not be adequate bone to support the implant.
 For these patients, Dr. Kenson can use bone grafting to build up the jaw to make it ready for an implant.